Prometheus-X-association/lomct/docs/How to install LOMCT.md

-1. First of all, you need to [download the extension](https://drive.google.com/file/d/1FfqlWgWrcTuqBDn19I38OXW6iXhc-6bJ/view?usp=sharing) by requesting access to the following Drive folder.
+1. First of all, you need to [download the zip of this github](https://github.com/Prometheus-X-association/lomct/archive/refs/heads/main.zip).

 2. Once access is granted, you have to click on the 'Manage Extensions' button.
 Then, click on 'Load Unpacked' as shown in the image.